 Instructions

-- Heat a large non-stick skillet over medium-low heat and add a generous amount of coconut oil to fully coat the surface.
+- Heat a large non-stick skillet over medium-low heat and add a generous amount of avocado oil or coconut oil to fully coat the surface.

-- Measure out a scant ยผ cup of batter and pour it on the hot skillet.
+- Measure out a scant ¼ cup of batter and pour it on the hot skillet.
 Allow the batter to cook a couple of minutes, until you can tell the pancakes are setting up around the edges.
-Bubbles won't rise to the top of the batter the way they do with regular pancakes.
-When the pancake batter hits the skillet, you want to hear it sizzle a little but not too assertively.
-Adjust the heat to medium heat if you don't hear the batter sizzle, and adjust the heat down if it sizzles and boils aggressively.

-- Carefully flip the pancakes and cook them on the other side for another minute or two, until theyโre cooked through.
+- Carefully flip the pancakes and cook them on the other side for another minute or two, until they’re cooked through.
 Repeat this process for the remaining batter.
+Adjust the heat level if needed throughout the cooking process.

 - Top pancakes with your favorite toppings, and enjoy!
 I like to top mine with fresh fruit, chopped nuts, pure maple syrup and/or almond butter.